Evaluating Outcomes and Costs of Surgical vs. Non-surgical Treatment for Spinal Stenosis

-This study, from New England Baptist Hospital and the Health Data Analytics Institute, is one of the first to directly compare the outcomes and costs of operative treatment – such as laminectomy to decompress the spinal canal, spinal fusion to stabilize the spine, or a combination of both – and non-operative treatment – such as medications, steroid injections, and physical therapy – for patients with spinal stenosis.
+This study, from New England Baptist Hospital and the Health Data Analytics Institute, is one of the first to directly compare the outcomes and costs of operative treatment (eg, laminectomy to decompress the spinal canal, spinal fusion to stabilize the spine, or a combination of both) and non-operative treatment (eg, medications, steroid injections, physical therapy) for patients with spinal stenosis.

 Prior research has shown that spine surgery is cost-effective in reducing pain and restoring function.
 Many patients, in fact, experience improved quality of life and mobility following surgery, which might promote general health and thus lead to a reduced risk of death.